DMParker1/spatial-epidemiology-hub/README.md

 # GIS & Spatial Epidemiology Hub

-This repository is a **minimal umbrella** that maps how my projects connect through GIS and spatial analysis.
-Earth observation is one component within this broader geospatial toolkit.
+This repository is a minimal umbrella that maps how my career and projects connect through GIS and spatial analysis.

 ---